shikijs/shiki/docs/guide/decorations.md

 # Decorations

-We provide a decorations API allowing you to warp custom class and attributes to ranges of your code.
+We provide a decorations API allowing you to wrap custom classes and attributes around ranges of your code.

 ```ts twoslash
 import { codeToHtml } from 'shiki'